 7. Maintain comprehensive, accessible service and maintenance records

 Vehicle maintenance standards directly correlate with accident risk and claims frequency.
-Insurers increasingly request detailed maintenance evidence, particularly following repeated mechanical-failure-related claims or when claims patterns suggest maintenance deficiencies.
+Insurers increasingly request detailed maintenance evidence, particularly following repeated mechanical-failure-related claims.

 Essential records: